-- Exporters and banks must sign a declaration on the prevention of bribery in connection with each application for an export credit guarantee they submit.
+Exporters and banks must sign an anti-corruption declaration in connection with each application for an export credit guarantee they submit.

-2. in-depth examination of individual cases
+2. In-depth examination of individual cases